|Lymphoma||Bone Marrow/Stem Cell|

 Pancreas transplantation has become an acceptable treatment option in carefully selected Type I diabetic patients.
 A pancreas transplant involves transplanting a donor pancreas into the recipient’s abdomen.

-The Nebraska Medical Center Kidney and Pancreas Transplant Program instituted Steroid-Free Protocol in 2001, which eliminates the use of steroids during the transplantation process.
+Nebraska Medicine’s Kidney and Pancreas Transplant Program instituted Steroid-Free Protocol in 2001, which eliminates the use of steroids during the transplantation process.
 Most patients are candidates for this process.
 Steroids are responsible for many long-term side effects including: weight gain, moon face, acne, osteoporosis, deterioration of the joints, elevated blood sugars, development of diabetes, cataracts, gastric ulcers, and increased cardiac risk, among others.
 Eliminating steroid use by using newer, equally effective immunosuppression agents can provide tremendous benefits to the patient without the increased risk of rejection.

 Steroids (corticosteroids, prednisone, deltasone, medrol) have been used in organ transplantation for many years and have served as a critical agent to prevent rejection, making transplantation possible.
 New immunosuppression (anti-rejection) agents have lowered the risk of rejection and furthered the success of transplantation.
 With the lowered risk of rejection, emphasis has been placed on improving the long-term wellness in transplant recipients.

+Nebraska Medicine has an acute Heart Transplant Program.
 Heart transplantation involves removing the diseased heart and replacing it with a healthy heart from an organ donor.
 In order to remove the donor heart from the donor, the donor must be declared brain-dead.

 Once a patient has been approved for transplant, then he/she is placed on a waiting list.
 This list is a national data base and includes information that will help to identify the most closely-matched organ possible for the recipient.
 Waiting time may be only a few days or a few weeks, but sometimes it may take months or longer before an acceptable organ is found.
 While waiting, the patient will be closely followed by his/her physician.